 Some alkaline foods:

 After several doctor visits, MRIs, X-rays, stressful dieting, and psychological pain, I decided to have the surgery to have my prostate removed.
 I didn't want to take a chance of it spreading throughout my body.
 I prayed, and God told me to have the surgery.
 However, I was not prepared for the pain and stress that came along with it.

-On May 3, 2016, I had the surgery.
+On May 3, 2016, I had surgery.
 The recovery period immediately after the surgery was very difficult and painful.
 I had a catheter in my penis, and it was extremely painful to urinate.
 I couldn't move my bowels.
 I had to sleep in awkward positions.
 Once the catheter was removed, it eased some discomfort, but I still couldn't control my urine flow.
 I had to wear diapers(Depends) due to the constant leakage from my penis.
-And until this day I still wear them.
+And to this day, I still wear them.

-I went several months without sex, and during that time I thought my wife was going to have an affair.
+I went several months without sex, and during that time, I thought my wife was going to have an affair.
 I almost became an alcoholic because of the stress and mental pain.
 But my wife stood by my side throughout the whole experience.
 I wouldn't trade her for anyone else.
 Through all of this pain, it felt good to hear that my last PSA results were undetectable.
 I'm cancer-free!

 - Get tested early, especially if your father or other family members have had prostate cancer

 - Listen to your doctor

 - A strong family support system is helpful

 - Limit fried foods, processed foods, alcohol, smoking, and stressful conditions

 - Take any cancer-screening test available.
 Don't wait until it's too late.